lukeraymonddowning/poser/README.md

 this method to do so, passing in an associative array of column names with desired values.
 This should be called on the related factory, not the root-level factory.

+### `php artisan make:poser` API

+If no arguments are passed to the command, Poser will attempt to create matching factories for every model in your application.
+It does this by looking at your `poser.model_directory` config entry, and scanning for models in that given directory.
+You may call `make:poser` multiple times without fear of it overriding your existing factories; if it finds that a given factory already exists, it will simply skip over it.

+#### Individual Factories
+You may optionally pass a name to the command, which corresponds to the name of the factory you want to create.
+For instance, `php artisan make:poser UserFactory` would create a factory called `UserFactory` in the namespace defined in your `poser.factories_directory` config file.

+#### The `-m` or `-model` Flag
+If your model name is different to the name you wish to give your factory, you may pass a `-m` or `-model` flag, along with the name of the model that the factory will correspond to.
+So `php artisan make:poser ClientFactory -m Customer` would create a factory called `ClientFactory`, but point it to the `Customer` model.

+#### The `-f` or `-factory` Flag
+You may pass `-f` or `-factory` to the command to optionally generate a corresponding [Laravel database factory](https://laravel.com/docs/database-testing#writing-factories).
+The database factory will take the form `[modelName]Factory`.

 ### Things to note
 #### Models location
 By default, Poser looks for your models in the `App` directory, which should be fine for most projects.